paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_follow.md

 The `newBlock` indicates a new non-finalized block.

 `parentBlockHash` is guaranteed to be equal either to the current finalized block hash, or to a block reported in an earlier `newBlock` event.

+`header` is present if and only if `withHeader`, the parameter to this function, is `true`.
+Its value is the hexadecimal-encoded SCALE-encoded header of the block.

 `newRuntime` must not be present if `withRuntime`, the parameter to this function, is `false`. `newRuntime` must be `null` if the runtime hasn't changed compared to its parent.